 What Is It?

-This product contains three classes of genes: ligands, surface receptors, and transcription factors.
-Using these sets of free genes, researchers can manipulate NK cells, cancer cells, and “feeder” cells (used to trigger NK cells to proliferate up to a clinically relevant dose) to express a variety of surface and intracellular proteins.
+The NK cell research toolkit product contains three classes of genes: ligands, surface receptors, and transcription factors.
+Using these genes, researchers can manipulate NK cells, cancer cells, and “feeder” cells (i.e. cells used to trigger NK cell proliferation).
+More specifically:

 - The transcription factors can be transduced or transfected into NK cells to alter their behavior or phenotype.